braedynl/CSE231-020-SS20/assets/templates/readme_temp.md

 - [Sublime Text](https://www.sublimetext.com/)
 - [Xcode](https://developer.apple.com/xcode/) (MacOS only)

-Certain projects pull from 3rd party libraries closer to the end of the semester, (namely `pylab` and `pandas`) -- Anaconda comes packaged with these.
-If you are using a different code editor, contact me, and I'll show you how to install them manually if you couldn't figure out how to do it by yourself.
+Certain projects pull from 3rd party libraries near the end of the semester, (namely `pylab` and `pandas`), Anaconda comes packaged with these.
+If you are using a different code editor, contact me, and I'll show you how to install them manually if you couldn't figure out how to do it for yourself.

 The TA lectures and the lecture videos by Dr. Punch are _supplemental_ to the textbook.
 You can purchase the textbook [here](https://www.pearsonhighered.com/product/Punch-Practice-of-Computing-Using-Python-The-3rd-Edition/9780134379760.html).
 - ISBN-13: 9780134379760 (or 9780134380315)